Abbas, Shopkeeper, Bab al-Tabbaneh

 Hana Awad working, Bab al-Tabbaneh

 “People get used to war,” photographer Brandon Tauszik says.
 Daily life doesn’t halt in the face of trauma; it persists in the background.
 It’s something photojournalists in Syria, like Nish Nalbandian and Ali Khara, have stressed over and over again.
-And it’s happening forty minutes from the boarder in Tripoli, where two neighborhoods remain locked in a shaky and precarious situation.
+And it’s happening forty minutes from the boarder in the Lebanese city of Tripoli, where two neighborhoods remain locked in a shaky and precarious situation.

 Tauszik embarked on the multi-media project Syria Street alongside the International Committee of the Red Cross, spending ten days on the thoroughfare that separates the mostly Sunni population of Bab al-Tabbaneh from the largely Alawite community of Jabal Mohsen.